zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 do not fear, those who are not timid, those who do not frighten, those who do not frighten, those who do not run away, live in She is afraid of fear, and has left her body erect.
-In order not to be afraid at the end of life, one should walk alone like a rhinoceros horn.
+In order not to be afraid at the end of life, one should walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "After breaking the greed, hatred and ignorance, after breaking the knots,

-Those who are not afraid at the end of their lives should walk alone like a rhinoceros horn. "
+Those who are not afraid at the end of their lives should walk alone like a rhinoceros. "

 161. They get close and serve for reasons of interest.
 Friends for no reason are hard to get today.

-The impure people have the wisdom of their own interests and should walk alone like a rhinoceros horn.
+The impure people have the wisdom of their own interests and should walk alone like a rhinoceros.

 "They get close to and serve for reasons of interest": "For the reasons of their own interests, for the interests of others, for the interests of both, for the